 Expanded AIOps Use Cases

-This is where Robotic Data Automation (RDA) comes into the picture.
-RDA makes AIOps more open and extensible and allows you to work with data even more efficiently, allowing you to implement a lot more use cases.
+This is where Robotic Data Automation Fabric (RDAF) comes into the picture.
+RDAF makes AIOps more open and extensible and allows you to work with data even more efficiently, allowing you to implement a lot more use cases.

 Following are few expanded AIOps use cases that RDA enables: